 An acronym for First Attempt In Learning.
 Failure is a regular part of the learning process.

 Flask is a backend web framework written in Python.
-It’s an API of Python that lets us build up web-applications quickly and easily without special tools or libraries.
+It’s an API of Python that lets us build up web applications quickly and easily without special tools or libraries.

 A block of code that repeats several times.
 The programmer must specify the number of times the code should repeat.

-A set of “templates” programmers use to build programs quickly.
+A set of “templates” that programmers use to build programs quickly.
 Frameworks may contain pre-written code, markup, and APIs.
 Web frameworks exist for the front end and back end.